 Outside of research, I am passionate about mentorship, scientific communication, and improving diversity in the sciences.
-My non-scientific pursuits include exploring new places around the world, making and eating ice cream, and hiking, rock climbing, and camping throughout California.
+My non-scientific pursuits include exploring new places around the world, making and eating ice cream, and spending time outdoors, hiking, climbing, and camping.